Interests: Incidence Geometry, Combinatorics, Spectral Graph Theory, and Polynomial Methods.

 We extend the work done in by proving that there is no semi-finite hexagon containing any of the known generalized hexagons of order and as full subgeometry.
 Moreover, we show that the split Cayley hexagon is not contained in any generalized hexagon as a full subgeometry.
 The code in main.g constructs computer models of small generalized hexagons that we use in our computations and the code in main.sage performs all the computations mentioned in Section 4.

-The near octagon, with Bart De Bruyn. arxiv.
+The near octagon, with Bart De Bruyn.
+To appear in Journal of Algebraic Combinatorics. arxiv.

 We give an alternate direct construction of one of the near octagons discovered in using the projective special linear group .
 This construction is used to derive geometric and group theoretic properties of this near octagon, and we propose a new family of near octagons to which both this near octagon and the near octagon discovered in belong.
 So far, these are the only two nontrivial members of this family that we know (we define and classify the trivial ones in the paper).